Bankruptcy and Tax Debt

-Our Montgomery Bankruptcy attorneys know that dealing with the IRS can be very intimidating.
+Our Montgomery, Selma and Central Alabama bankruptcy attorneys know that dealing with the IRS can be very intimidating.
 When faced with IRS debt call The Sellers Law Firm to get advice on how we can help deal with the IRS.
-Remember at The Sellers Law Firm all consultations are always free!
+Remember at The Sellers Law Firm all consultations are always free, and we can usually meet with you within 24 hours!
 We have four offices in Central Alabama.
 We are located in Montgomery, Selma, Greenville, and Troy.
-Call us today at 334-LAWYERS (529-9377) and set an appointment to meet our team!
-You may also reach us by using the “text us” link or Contact Form on our website!
+Call or text us today at 334-LAWYERS (529-9377) and set an appointment to meet our team!
+Our phone lines are answered 24 hours a day!
+You may also reach us by using the Contact Form on our website, or by emailing us at firstname.lastname@example.org!
 Remember that doing nothing changes nothing so act today!